Skip to Content

 Sunrise Yellow Granite

-It also has a warm rustic feel which makes it highly suited as a countertop for light colored kitchen cabinets.
-Sunrise yellow granite is a perfect match for light to medium colored kitchen cabinetry.
+It also has a warm rustic feel, which makes it highly suited as a countertop for light colored kitchen cabinets.
+Sunrise yellow stone slabs are a perfect match for light to medium colored kitchen cabinetry.

 Cost: $25 to $30 per square foot (3cm thick)